999pingGG/bod-scrapper/README.md

 # bike.toyspring.com scrapper

 A program to scrape the Bike or Die website data for preservation purposes, in anticipation of a permanent shutdown.
-Currently, only player profile downloading is (partially) supported.
+The ultimate goal is to be able to clone the website along with its publicly available data and host it myself.
+Disclaimer: I'm currently a Python and XPath n00b, this code could probably be improved but it seems to work as it is right now.
+I'm open to suggestions and useful advice!

 ## How to use

 1. Clone the repo.
 2. Make sure that you have `python3` and `pip` installed.
 This was tested on Debian 11.
 3. Install [Scrapy](https://docs.scrapy.org/en/latest/intro/install.html).
-4. Run `scrapy crawl players -O players.json`.
+4. Run `scrapy crawl <spider> -O <json file>`.
 Wait for completion.

-Disclaimer: I'm currently a Python and XPath n00b, this code could probably be improved but it seems to work as it is right now.
-I'm open to suggestions and useful advice!
+## Available spiders

+1. `players` (completed)
+2. `levelpacks` (WIP)

+## Upcoming spiders

+1. `levels`
+2. `forum`
+3. `movies`
+4. Anything else needed to clone the website.

+## Standalone scripts

+### scrap_files.py

+This script bruteforces `getfile.php`.
+Use it simply with `python3 scrap_files.py`.
+This should, in theory, download every existent levelpack, but apparently some of them are available only under `levels/` through their exact name.
+The levelpack spider should be already able to grab every levelpack.

 ## License